aribamin/MongoMessenger/README.md

 - Step 2: Writing the queries needed - Arib, Jen <br />
 - Step 2.5: Debug queries - Dric, Arib <br />
 - Final docstrings and outputs - Dric <br />

+Testing for Task 2 <br />
+- Create databases on different ports <br />
+- Shows proper usage, if Python script is run improperly <br />

 Readme.md with all updates - Dric
 - List names and ccids of all group members